galenwinsor/search/README.md

     relevant pages, the querier prints fewer.
 If there are none, the querier prints "No results, sorry!"

-FEATURES AND BUGS: The only "bug" we know of is that that our Indexer does not process BigWiki in under
-    1 gigabyte of space(we think, we're not entirely certain if we allocated our Indexer enough space).
+### FEATURES AND BUGS:
+The only "bug" we know of is that that our Indexer does not process BigWiki in under 1 gigabyte of space(we think, we're not entirely certain if we allocated our Indexer enough space).
 No additional features.

+### TESTING:

-TESTING: To test our program, we created several artifical wiki files.
+To test our program, we created several artifical wiki files.

-    PageRankWiki: this file is in the src folder, and we ran the Indexer on this file to test if pageRank worked correctly, assigning document 100 a high score and the rest very small scores.
+- **PageRankWiki:** this file is in the src folder, and we ran the Indexer on this file to test if pageRank worked correctly, assigning document 100 a high score and the rest very small scores.

-    Test1Wiki: this file also tested pageRank.
+- **Test1Wiki:** this file also tested pageRank.
 It is just three docs which all link to each other (cyclically), and as a result they all have essentially the same score

-    Test2Wiki: this file tested our relevance scoring in the Querier.
+- **Test2Wiki:** this file tested our relevance scoring in the Querier.
 After indexing this file, and searching the query "jazz", the results should be "most", "second most", "third most", least.

-    Test3Wiki: The same as PageRankWiki, but in this case 7 links to itself many times.
+- **Test3Wiki:** The same as PageRankWiki, but in this case 7 links to itself many times.
 This should not change a thing in the calculation of ranks, and it doesn't.

-    Test4Wiki: this file tested our handling of the words in links.
+- **Test4Wiki:** this file tested our handling of the words in links.
 It has the same words as Test2Wiki, but some of them are in pipe links, and some in normal links.
 This does not change the relevance scoring.

-COLLABORATORS: Galen Winsor, Daniel Silverston